-ANIMA II (2017) researches how we materialise our inner emotional experience into an external physical form that is perceivable to the senses.
+ANIMA II (2017) symbolises the materialization of inner experiences into an external physical form.
 The work investigates how this new perspective can shift one's perception of our respective inner worlds.
 Can one's interaction with a constructed symbolic object work to develop a deeper understanding of our inner being?

 The transformation between inner and outer reality is actualised in the work by application of the ‘Wu Xing’ system, deriving from Chinese philosophy.
 This scheme links inner emotional experiences to five transitory phases in nature: Wood, Earth, Water, Fire, and Metal.